2024-Joint-Concept-Great-Conditioner/cyber-challenge/backend/joint/templates/prompts/PROCESS_EVENT.md

 You will be provided with a CloudTrail event.
 If you identify something that may be a security issue, output the details in JSON format.
 Do not attempt to infer or connect events across multiple logs.
 Best practices that aren't being followed are ok to mention as issues, such as permissions that are overly open.
 Focus solely on the information present in the provided event.
 You can provide an explanation, but make sure to output the JSON inside of a code block to distinguish it from the surrounding text (i.e. ALWAYS surround it with three backticks).

-Do NOT talk about issues related to root access without MFA.
-Assume no issue in such a scenario, unless other issues are present.
+**NEVER talk about issues with root access or MFA.
+Assume nothing is wrong in such a scenario.**

 ## Output Format